MattJColes/nova-workshop/part1-text-magic.md

 **Twitter/X (Conversation Starters)**
 ```
 Prompt: Create a tweet thread (3 tweets) about developer happiness
-with AI tools.
+with modern tools.
 Make it conversational, include emojis, and end
 with a question to drive engagement.
 ```